Stefan1612/UD-Hackathon-Lottery/README.md

 ## Status
 - Work in progress
 ### To-do's
-- Rewrite more detailed tests
 - Rewrite the frontend to utilize events
 - Governments protocol
-- Host website on netlify

 ## Approach